 The octagonal brick dovecote was built around 1715 for Sir Nicholas Carew.
 It was designed with 1360 nesting boxes for pigeons, who entered through a wooden turret at the roof peak.
-In the centre of the dovecote is a potence, or ladder which rotates arounds a central post, enabling keepers to collect pigeons or eggs for the Carew family dinner.
+In the centre of the dovecote is a potence, or ladder which rotates around a central post, enabling keepers to collect pigeons or eggs for the Carew family dinner.
 The unusually large size of the dovecote is a testament to the wealth and importance of the Carew family - and also a reminder of how important pigeons were in providing food.
-In fact, the dovecote is so large that historian speculate whether the Carews really needed all that space for themselves, or whether they raised pigeons for sale as well.
+In fact, the dovecote is so large that historians speculate whether the Carews really needed all that space for themselves, or whether they raised pigeons for sale as well.

 NOTE: The school is now an academy and is no longer open for visits in the summer months.

 Address: Church Road, Beddington, Greater London, England, SM6 7NH

 Location: Just off the A232.
 Bus number 151, 407, 410, 726 or S5 to Church Road (alight at St. Mary the Virgin church).
 Carew Manor is on the right at the end of the road.